laabidi-ahmed-ai/brain-age-mri-prediction/README.md

-# Brain Age Prediction from MRI using Deep Learning (OASIS)
+# brAIn — Brain Age Prediction from MRI using Deep Learning (OASIS)

 Deep learning project for estimating a subject's age directly from brain MRI slices using convolutional neural networks and transfer learning.
 Developed as part of a machine learning project at **Esprit School of Engineering**, with a focus on medical imaging and deep learning applications.